 Sexism Doesn’t Stop in the Factories

 Beyond production, gender inequality permeates the fashion industry into the corporate sector.
-Upon graduating, roughly 80 percent of Parsons students are female.
-Yet, of the 50 major fashion brands, only 14 percent are run by women.
+A majority of fashion and retail employees are women, and they make up to 80% of all fashion purchasing decisions.
+However, just 12.5% of fashion CEOs are women.
 How is it that an industry upheld by women is controlled by men?
 A lack of education or expertise is not the problem here.
 Nearly 100 percent of women in fashion see gender inequality as an issue whereas only 50 percent of men do.

 Gender inequality remains ubiquitous at C-Suite levels.
 Female opinions are ignored at the executive level, despite how they represent and understand the companies’ target audience.
 Women are the industry’s labor force, prime consumers, and target market.
 Men, however, are the industry’s top executives, the money-makers, and ultimately, the most powerful.